dart-lang/language/working/2364 - primary constructors/feature-specification.md

 }

-// Using primary constructors. class const A.someName(int x);
+// Using primary constructors. class const A.someName(final int x);

 class B extends A {
   final String s1;
-  const this(novar int x, novar int y, {required String s2})
+  const this(int x, int y, {required final String s2})
       : s1 = y.toString(), assert(s2.isNotEmpty), super.someName(x + 1);
 }
 ```

-A formal parameter of a primary body constructor which has the modifier
+A formal parameter of a primary constructor which does not have the
-`novar` does not implicitly induce an instance variable.
-This makes it
+modifier `var` or `final` does not implicitly induce an instance
-possible to use a primary constructor (thus avoiding the duplication of
+variable.
+This makes it possible to use a primary constructor (thus
-instance variable names and types) even in the case where some parameters
+avoiding the duplication of instance variable names and types) even in the
-should not introduce any instance variables (so they are just "normal"
+case where some parameters should not introduce any instance variables (so
-parameters).
+they are just "normal" parameters).

 Finally, here is an example that illustrates how much verbosity this
 feature tends to eliminate: